OctopusDeploy/docs/docs/key-concepts/machine-roles.md

 **![](/docs/images/3048101/3277810.png)**

-After you save the step, all the roles you‚Äôve scoped it for can be viewed from the Deployment Process screen:
+After you save the step, all the roles you've scoped it for can be viewed from the Deployment Process screen:

 ![](/docs/images/3048101/3277809.png)